idle-meerkat/sdevwiki-fork/STP-Configuration.md

 In addition, to show extended STP configuration on the bridge (bridge stp state, port stp state, …), you can use `brctl` utility.
 `$ brctl showstp br0`
 You can use `brctl` to configure the following spanning tree protocol parameters.
 For more information on these parameters, see the IEEE 802.1d specification.
-See [brctl man](https://linux.die.net/man/8/brctl) for details on bridge stp configurations. :
+See [brctl man](https://linux.die.net/man/8/brctl) for details on bridge STP configurations:
 * Bridge priority
 * Path priority and cost
 * Forwarding delay
 * Hello time
 * Max age

 ## RSTP (802.1w) Configuration
 RSTP support requires user-level daemon mstpd, running in RSTP mode.
 The mstpd daemon is an open source project (https://github.com/mstpd/mstpd).
 The mstpctl utility provided by the mstpd service configures STP.